 You also may find cemetery records among church records, although only a few of these have been microfilmed.
 Note that exhumations are common in the Philippines, so it’s possible your ancestors’ remains may have been moved (which may in turn also create an exhumation record).

-FamilySearch has microfilmed all extant 20th-century civil registration records from the national office up to 1988; find these in the online catalog under the name of the province.
+FamilySearch has microfilmed all extant 20th-century civil registration records from the national office up to 1984.
 Local registrations also may have been microfilmed, and may be indexed; search for these under the name of the city or town.

 Exploring the local civil registration images, for example, you’ll first see a list of provinces, each linked to a list of municipalities within that province for which there are record images.
 Then you’ll choose a type of vital record, such as birth index cards, which links to a list of years or year ranges.
 Only then do you arrive at the actual images, by which time your browsing might be narrowed down to a semi-manageable 500 or so pages.